-Many of the policies we discuss below have not been rigorously evaluated or are relatively new.
-Therefore, with the exception of the teacher certification program, there is not yet any estimation of the impacts of these policies on learning outcomes.
+Many of the policies we discuss below have not been rigorously evaluated or are relatively new, so with the exception of the teacher certification program, there is not yet any estimation of the impacts of these policies on learning outcomes.
 For this reason, we believe that it would be informative to provide a brief review of the correlates of education quality in Indonesia, usually proxied by student test scores in various subjects.
 The evidence would allow us to determine whether the education policies could be expected to have much impact.

-Examining the correlation between teacher characteristics and student performance, Suryadarma et al. (2006), using survey data from 100 primary schools across Indonesia, find that teacher absenteeism rates have a statistically significant and negative correlation with mathematics performance.
-In addition, teacher with other occupations, teacher with permanent (civil servant) status, and female teachers are all negatively correlated with mathematics performance.
-In a survey of 360 primary and junior secondary schools in 20 districts that match students with their teachers, World Bank (2016) finds that teachers with formal qualifications such as having a bachelor's degree are only moderately better.
-Also, the study finds that paying teachers more does not make them teach better.
-Finally, the study finds that teacher content knowledge is very important in determining student performance.
-This is especially important since many teachers in Indonesia still have very low content knowledge.
-However, Popova, Evans, and Arancibia (2016), in their systematic review of 26 in-service teacher training programs around the world with rigorous impact evaluations, find that there is little detail on teacher training interventions.
-While they find that programs that provide complementary materials, focus on a specific subject, and include follow-up visits tend to show higher gains, overall there is little evidence on the kinds of training programs that may produce large gains.
+Examining the correlation between teacher characteristics and student performance, Suryadarma et al. (2006), using survey data from 100 primary schools across Indonesia, found that teacher absenteeism rates have a statistically significant and negative correlation with mathematics performance.
+In addition, teachers with other occupations, teachers with permanent (civil servant) status, and female teachers are all negatively correlated with mathematics performance.
+In a survey of 360 primary and junior secondary schools in 20 kabupaten that match students with their teachers, the World Bank (2016) found that teachers with formal qualifications such as having a bachelor's degree are only moderately better in teaching, while paying teachers more does not make them teach better.

+On the other hand, the World Bank (2016) study found that teacher content knowledge is very important in determining student performance.
+This is especially important since many teachers in Indonesia still have very low content knowledge, however, Popova, Evans, and Arancibia (2016), in their systematic review of 26 in-service teacher training programs around the world with rigorous impact evaluations, found that there is little detail on teacher training interventions.
+While they found that programs that provide complementary materials, focus on a specific subject, and include follow-up visits tend to show higher gains, overall there is little evidence on the kinds of training programs that may produce large gains.

 An often-ignored aspect related to teachers and principals that matter is incentives.
-Kurniasih, Utari, and Akhmadi (2018) find that the Indonesian Constitution views education as a way to build character.
-Bjork (2006) finds that in Indonesia, schools were viewed as a way to instill patriotism.
-A particularly striking example from Bjork (2006) is the observation that no teachers were absent during the Monday flag-raising ceremony, but some left the school immediately after the ceremony was finished.
-Panjaitan (2017) finds rampant cheating in national school examinations in Indonesia and that teachers and principals, rather than attempting to teach well and not needing for the students to cheat, are complicit in these practices.
-These anecdotes show that the incentives for teachers and principals are not aligned with ensuring that students learn.
-Therefore, policies that do not consider the incentives faced by teachers or other education personnel would have little chance of succeeding.
+Kurniasih, Utari, and Akhmadi (2018) noted that the Indonesian Constitution views education as a way to build character.
+Bjork (2006) found that in Indonesia, schools are viewed as a way to instill patriotism, evidencing a particularly striking observation that no teachers were absent during the Monday flagraising ceremony, but some left school immediately after the ceremony concluded.
+Panjaitan (2017) found rampant cheating in national school examinations in Indonesia and that teachers and principals, rather than attempting to teach well and obviating the need for the students to cheat, are complicit in these practices.
+This research shows that incentives for teachers and principals are not aligned with ensuring that students learn.
+Policies that do not align the incentives paid to teachers or other education personnel with learning outcomes would, therefore, have little chance of succeeding.

-On school-level characteristics, Suryadarma et al. (2006) find that that quality of school facilities predict better performance.
+On school-level characteristics, Suryadarma et al. (2006) found that the quality of school facilities predicts better performance.
 Well-functioning toilets are especially important for girls' performance.
-The authors find that student-teacher ratio has a concave relationship with performance, with optimal ratio appears to be at 25 students per teacher.
-World Bank (2018) finds that relevant and accurate student assessments, both formative and summative, would significantly improve learning outcomes.
+The authors found that student-teacher ratio has a concave relationship with performance and an optimal ratio appears to be 25 students per teacher.
+The World Bank (2018) found that relevant and accurate student assessments, both formative and summative, would significantly improve learning outcomes.